cogtoolslab/compositional-abstractions/behavioral_experiments/paired_building/README.md

 * Appears to run smoothly
 * n = 2 on 6/27/20

+## Pilots 0 to 4b included in final dataseset

 #### `pilot0`:
 * First "production" run
 * n = 8 dyads on 6/27/20